USMNT’s Weston McKennie will miss remaining World Cup qualifiers with foot injury

-In a statement Wednesday, Juventus said he had suffered a compound fracture of the second and third metatarsal bones in his left foot.
+In a statement Wednesday, Juventus said he suffered a compound fracture of the second and third metatarsal bones in his left foot.
 The initial recovery time, the club said, is about eight weeks — a timetable that rules McKennie out of the U.S. team’s last three World Cup qualifiers.

 “I will be back stronger than before,” McKennie wrote on Instagram.